yuankaihuo/EasierPath/README.md

 Then, go to "System Properties" --> "Advanced" --> "Envrioment Variables"

 Find "Path" in User Variables, then add the downloaded "bin" folder to Path

+### How to use EasierPath
+- Use "Open" or "Open Dir"(Open Diractory) to open the desired project, which should include one .png file and one .xml file.
+- To change the threshold of the desired image, click "Thresh Up" or "Thresh Down".
+With the software processes, the final annotation of such threshold will be displayed.
+- "Zoom in" and "Zoom out" are used to enlarge or dwindle the image for better vision.
+- Go to "Edit" -> "Create Circle", one can circle and annotate the missing structural objects using this tool.
+- If the annotation is incorrect, one can simply click that circle and delete it.
+- Once all the annotations are successfully processed, one can use "Save ImageScope" button to save that image into a .scn file which can be open by ImageScope Software.
+- "Save Patches" can be used to save patches of all the annotation images for further analysis.

+### How to run the code and get EasierPath